 Day 7: Kawthaung

 You'll drive to Kawthaung jetty first thing in the morning to start your exploration of the Mergui Archipelago.

 You will join other travelers for a cruise around the hundreds of islands that form the archipelago.
-Your first stop will be Cocks Comb Island that is located just off the coast of Kawthaung.
-The island is a limestone atoll with a lagoon-shaped like a heart, which you enter alongside your guide by swimming through a natural tunnel.
+Your first stop will be Cocks Comb Island which is located just off the coast of Kawthaung.
+The island is a limestone atoll with a lagoon shaped like a heart, which you enter alongside your guide by swimming through a natural tunnel.
 You will continue to Paradise Beach to explore the diversity of hard and soft coral with your snorkeling equipment.